 The Student Life Office operates with an open-door policy for student concerns.
-The Student Life staff is charged with encouraging campus living that is a positive, wholesome, uplifting, and educational community experience.
+Student Life exists to facilitate and sustain an engaging community experience and Christ-Centered learning environment for the holistic formation of each student.

 Athletics

 The goal of the University's athletic program is that every student, however skilled, has an opportunity to participate in sports, whether on an intramural or intercollegiate basis.
 An intramural sports program is open to all students.
 In the intramural program, the emphasis is upon participation, recreation, and personal development.